Katikistan/Notes/Networking.md

 DNS information is not stored in one location, but a collection of servers worldwide.
 These exist at different abstraction layers with root servers at the top serving all below.
 Top-level domains server specific domain names (eg. .com, .dk).
 Individual organisations have their own DNS servers at the bottom.
 This makes the system more robust by removing a central failure point, and quicker to respond by having servers closer to worldwide requests.

+### Iterative and Recursive DNS
-Iterative DNS and Recursive DNS are two different methods of resolving domain names to IP addresses.
+**Iterative DNS and Recursive DNS are two different methods of resolving domain names to IP addresses.**

 Iterative DNS is a method in which the client queries a DNS server, and the server gives referrals if it does not have the answer, whereas Recursive DNS is a method in which the DNS server takes the responsibility of finding the answer for the client and don't give referrals.

 The recursive DNS is more efficient in terms of network and client resources, but the iterative DNS is more secure because it does not rely on a single DNS server.
 ## Network Address Translation (NAT)
 here are hundreds of thousands of home networks, many using the same address space, 10.0.0.0/24.
 Devices within a given home network can send packets to each other using 10.0.0.0/24 addressing.
 However, packets forwarded beyond the home network into the larger global Internet clearly cannot use these addresses (as either a source or a destination address) because there are hundreds of thousands of networks using this block of addresses.
 That is, the 10.0.0.0/24 addresses can only have meaning within the given home network.
 But if private addresses only have meaning within a given network, how is addressing handled when packets are sent to or received from the global Internet, where addresses are necessarily unique?
 The